Kohtla-Nõmme

 Kohtla-Nõmme is a borough (alev) in Toila Parish, in Ida-Viru County, in northeastern Estonia.
 It had a population of 1,047 (as of 1 January 2009) and an area of 4.64 km².

-In 1930s New Consolidated Gold Fields opened a shale oil extraction complex at Kohtla-Nõmme.
+In the 1930s, New Consolidated Gold Fields opened a shale oil extraction complex at Kohtla-Nõmme.
 In 1937, the company opened the Kohtla underground mine.
 After the occupation of Estonia by the Soviet Union, the company was nationalized in 1940.
 The Kohtla-Nõmme shale oil extraction complex continued to operate until 1961.
 The underground mine stayed operational until 2001.
 After that the Estonian Mining Museum was opened at the site.